Signed Into Law

 Which agencies enforce SB3047?

-SB3047 is enforced by Texas Commission on Environmental Quality (TCEQ), Board of Directors: Pura Vida Municipal Management District No. 1, Board of Directors: Wolf Creek Municipal Management District No. 1, Board of Directors: Rivers Market Place Municipal Management District and Texas Comptroller of Public Accounts (regarding Sales Tax for Pura Vida MMD).
+SB3047 is enforced by Board of Directors: Pura Vida Municipal Management District No. 1, Board of Directors: Rivers Market Place Municipal Management District, Board of Directors: Wolf Creek Municipal Management District No. 1, Texas Commission on Environmental Quality (TCEQ) and Texas Comptroller of Public Accounts (regarding Sales Tax for Pura Vida MMD).

 Q

-The compliance urgency for SB3047 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB3047 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q